 According to Implementation of the WHOIS Data Reminder Policy (WDRP) – 30 November 2004,a total of 254 registrars (70% of all ICANN-accredited registrars at that time) responded to the “WHOIS Data Reminder Policy Survey and Compliance Audit.”, and only 44% (111 out of 254 ) of the respondent registrars did sent WDRP Notices.
 Reading from the results of the survey, for those registrars who sent out WDRP Notices, most of them covered 50% or less of all registrations under sponsorship, and there were considerable WDRP Notices undeliverable.
 Even with all the aspects above, there were still at least several thousands of WDRP Notices led to changes in registrant data.
 Thus, there is good reason for this subgroup to believe that if the WDRP were fully enforced at annual basis, there would be a quite positive impact on WHOIS accuracy.

-There has been no further updates from ICANN on the implementation of WDRP for the following years, except a FAQ webpage was online on Feb.
+There have been no further updates from ICANN on the implementation of WDRP for the following years, except a FAQ webpage was online on Feb.
 25 2012.
 WDRP compliance has been then audited since 2012 as one of the many 2009 & 2013 RAA provisions, more detailed information could be found at Contractual Compliance Audit Program.
 According to the Contractual Compliance Registrar Audit Report of 2012, 2013, 2014, 2015, 2016[1] and 2016[2], only selected (or sampled) registrars were audited during each audit round, and besides a general percentage (20%-35%) of registrars with a deficiency on WDRP compliance, there was no further detail about what exactly the deficiency was, and what actions had been taken by identified registrars to remediate the deficiency.
 But the above audit reports did indicate that most of the identified registrars were able to completely remediate deficiencies noted in their respective audit reports.

 It is not clear to the subgroup what impact this policy has placed in improving WHOIS accuracy.
-Given there has been no measurable assessment about WHOIS data quality in the implementation of Rec #5-7, this subgroup has the view that Rec #9is notimplemented.
+Given there has been no measurable assessment about WHOIS data quality in the implementation of Rec #5-7, this subgroup has the view that Rec #9 has not been implemented.

 Problem/Issue

-WHOIS remains one of the ICANN’s toughest issues over the years.
-In addition to ICANN's initiatives and policy development, WHOIS needs more proactive efforts from registrants, registrars to fix it.
+WHOIS remains as one of the ICANN’s toughest issues over the years.
+In addition to ICANN's initiatives and policy development, WHOIS needs more proactive efforts from both registrant and registrar to fix it.
 After looking into the all the measures have been taken and WHOIS improvements have been progressed so far, there are still some gaps to be bridged to meet the prior WHOIS review recommendations on Data Accuracy.

-The objective of reliable WHOIS data has not been achieved
+The identity accuracy check of WHOIS data has not been done yet

 WHOIS data, with the purpose to be able to contact registrants, needs to be accurate.
-It isexplicitly required by ICANN for the registrants to be solely responsible for the registration and use of the domain name registered, and must provide accurate information for WHOIS data publication, and promptly update this to reflect any changes

 How does one determine whether the data displayed in a WHOIS Record is accurate?
 There may be contact information that appears correct – i.e. that represents a valid and viable name and address (electronic and/or physical) – but is not necessarily accurate, i.e. it does not correspond to the person/entity registering, managing or owning the domain name.

 Until the adoption of the 2013 RAA, registrars were not required to verify or validate WHOIS data.
 The 2013 RAA includes obligations to validate certain WHOIS data fields, and verify either the email address or telephone number displayed.
-Besides the contractual obligations in the 2013 RAA, ICANN is in the midst of developing a WHOIS ARS with the aim to proactively identify inaccurate WHOIS data for improvement.
+Besides the contractual obligations in the 2013 RAA, ICANN launched WHOIS ARS project with the aim to proactively identify inaccurate WHOIS data for improvement.